-Jennifer Lopez Wows In Nothing But Angel Wings For Steamy ‘Symbolism’ Video
+Jennifer Lopez Wows In Nothing But Angel Wings For Steamy 'Symbolism' Video

 "I am honestly speechless... everything about this is so touching and beautiful.
 The visuals, the message, the costumes, the creativity... this is pure ART!!
 I am so proud of you I was in tears after I watched it continue to shine and grow baby, you are worth everything," one person wrote.

-“THIS IS ABSOLUTELY STUNNING IM SO PROUD OF YOU,” a second person commented in all caps with two red hearts.
+"THIS IS ABSOLUTELY STUNNING IM SO PROUD OF YOU," a second fan commented in all caps with two red hearts.

 Jennifer's sneak peek was a big hit.
 It has amassed over 702,000 likes and more than 12,100 comments so far.